AlexJukes/CV/README.md

 *Digital Marketing Executive*

-Part time role creating web content and design elements, as well as consulting on site redesign that increased conversion rates by over 200%.
+Full time role creating web content and design elements, as well as consulting on site redesign that increased conversion rates by over 200%.

 **Edelman** (April 2013 to July 2013)